cyprus327/Fraglib/Documentation.md

 - **v1**: The 2nd vertex.
 - **v2**: The 3rd vertex.
 - **color**: The color of the triangle.
+### FillTriangle (void)
+Fills a solid triangle.
+Should be used over FillPolygon if the polygon is a triangle.
+- **tri**: The triangle to draw.
+The triangle will not be projected, and the Z component of each vertex will be ignored.
+### FillTriangle (void)
+Fills a solid triangle to the color specified.
+Should be used over FillPolygon if the polygon is a triangle.
+- **tri**: The triangle to draw.
+The triangle will not be projected, and the Z component of each vertex will be ignored.
+- **color**: The color to draw the triangle.
 ### DrawPolygon (void)
 Draws the outline of a polygon of specified color with specified vertices.
 - **color**: The color of the polygon.